onomyprotocol/onomy/deploy/testnet/peer-validator/readme.md

 Before run the script please set env variable:

-* $ETH_ORCHESTRATOR_VALIDATOR_PRIVATE_KEY - the Ethereum private key which will be use for the orchestrator
+* ETH_ORCHESTRATOR_VALIDATOR_PRIVATE_KEY - the Ethereum private key which will be use for the orchestrator
 * ETH_GRAVITY_CONTRACT_ADDRESS - gravity contract address (will be a constant later)

 ```